Qanat: India

-In India, there are karez (qanat) systems are located at Bidar, Bijapur, Burhanpur "(Kundi Bhandara)" and Aurgangabad.
-The Bidar karez systems were probably the first one to have ever been dug in India.
+In India, karez systems are located at Bidar, Bijapur, Burhanpur "(Kundi Bhandara)", and Aurangabad.
+The Bidar karez systems were probably the first dug in India.
 It dates to the Bahmani period.
-Bidar has three karez systems as per Gulam Yazdani's documentation.
+Bidar has three karez systems as per Ghulam Yazdani's documentation.
 Other than Naubad there are two more karez systems in Bidar, "Shukla Theerth" and "Jamna Mori".
 The Shukla theerth is the longest karez system in Bidar.
 The mother well of this karez has been discovered by near Gornalli Kere, a historic embankment.
 The third system called Jamna mori is more of a distribution system within the old city area with many channels crisscrossing the city lanes.
+Restoration efforts commenced in 2014, with the desilting and excavation of the Naubad Karez in 2015, uncovering 27 vertical shafts linked to the Karez.
+The rejuvenation of the system has had a significant impact on the water-deficit city of Bidar.
+A seventh line of the system was discovered in 2016 during a sewage line excavation.

-Valliyil Govindankutty, Assistant Professor in Geography at Government College Chittur was responsible for unraveling Karez Systems of Bidar and has been supporting district administration with research outputs towards conservation of the Karez system.
-He was responsible for mapping this water system.
+Valliyil Govindankutty, assistant professor in geography at Government College, Chittur, was responsible for rediscovery and mapping of the Naubad Karez System in 2012–2013.
+Later in 2014–2016 team YUVAA joined Govindankutty to help uncover Other two Karez Systems in Bidar.
 Detailed documentation of the Naubad karez system was done in August 2013 and a report was submitted to District Administration of Bidar that found several new facts.
 The research has led to the initiation of cleaning the debris and collapsed sections paving the way to its rejuvenation.
 The cleaning of karez has led to bringing water to higher areas of the plateau, and it has in turn recharged the wells in the vicinity.